lucified/minard-backend/README.md

 - [License](docs/license.md)
 - [Internal](docs/internal.md) (Internal documentation for Lucify)

-## Thanks
+## Acknowledgements

-Thanks to Google Digital News Inititiative and Helsingin Sanomat foundation for supporting our work on the Minard prototype.
+Thank you to the Google Digital News Inititiative and Helsingin Sanomat foundation for supporting our work on the Minard prototype.